dgroomes/stackoverflow-look-back/search-api/README.md

 * [x] DONE Read the sample posts
 * [x] DONE Index the sample posts (the htmlBody)
 * [ ] Nice to have.
 Can we index the htmlBody and the tags separately?
+UPDATE: this goes hand-in-hand with facets.
 * [x] DONE JSONify the API response (so it can be used the search-ui).
-* [ ] IN PROGRESS Adapt search-ui to point optionally to Algolia or search-api.
+* [x] DONE Adapt search-ui to point optionally to Algolia or search-api.
 This should be decently possible, a lot of projects use the algolia-ui tools and don't use Algolia API.
       * An example of adapting the Algolia client is <https://github.com/typesense/typesense-instantsearch-adapter>
 * [ ] How to report highlighting data?
 Lucene has server-side highlighting, but in React, I dont' really want to `dangerouslySetInnerHtml`